OML-Team/open-metric-learning/README.md

 Note, during the validation process OpenMetricLearning computes *L2* distances.
 Thus, when choosing a distance from PML, we recommend you to pick `distances.LpDistance(p=2)`.

-To use content from PyTorch Metric Learning with our Config API just follow the standard [tutorial](https://open-metric-learning.readthedocs.io/en/latest/examples/config.html#how-to-use-my-own-implementation-of-loss-model-augmentations-etc) of adding custom loss.
+To use content from PyTorch Metric Learning with our Pipelines just follow the standard [tutorial](https://open-metric-learning.readthedocs.io/en/latest/examples/config.html#how-to-use-my-own-implementation-of-loss-model-augmentations-etc) of adding custom loss.